vanducng/datafold-docs/docs/integrations/orchestration/dbt_adv_config.md

 There are two special meta types:

-* `owner`: Used to specify the owner of the table and applies the owner of the table in the catalog view.
+* `owner`: Used to specify the owner of the table and applies the owner of the table in the Lineage view.
 * `<pk_tag>`: The tag/name that is configured to identify primary columns is not synchronized into the meta-information, but it is synchronized as a tag if it exists.

 So for the above table:

-* `description` is synchronized into the description field of the table in the catalog.
+* `description` is synchronized into the description field of the table into Lineage.
 * The `owner` of the table is set to the user identified by the `user@company.com` field.
 This user must exist in Datafold with that email.
 * The `foo` meta information is added to the description field with the value `bar`.
 * The tags `pii` and `bar` are applied to the table as tags.